 FCS 440 Early Childhood Education Practicum

 2 hours.
-Offered 1998-99.
-A study of basic principles and techniques applicable to planning curriculum and teaching preschool children.
+A study of principles and techniques applicable to planning curriculum and teaching preschool children.
 Observation and participation in a preschool center included.
-Prerequisite: FCS 311 Human Development: Infancy to Adolescence.
+Prereq-uisite: FCS 311 Human Development: Infancy to Adolescence, and permis-sion of the instructor